Millennium Prize Problems: Poincaré conjecture

 Although the conjecture is usually stated in this form, it is equivalent (as was discovered in the 1950s) to pose it in the context of smooth manifolds and diffeomorphisms.

 A proof of this conjecture, together with the more powerful geometrization conjecture, was given by Grigori Perelman in 2002 and 2003.
-Perelman's solution completed Richard Hamilton's program for the solution of the geometrization conjecture, which he had developed over the course of the prior twenty years.
+Perelman's solution completed Richard Hamilton's program for the solution of the geometrization conjecture, which he had developed over the course of the preceding twenty years.
 Hamilton and Perelman's work revolved around Hamilton's Ricci flow, which is a complicated system of partial differential equations defined in the field of Riemannian geometry.

-For his contributions to the theory of Ricci flow, Perelman was awarded the Fields medal in 2006.
+For his contributions to the theory of Ricci flow, Perelman was awarded the Fields Medal in 2006.
 However, he declined to accept the prize.
-For his proof of the Poincaré conjecture, Perelman was awarded the Millennium Prize on March 18, 2010, but he declined the award and the associated prize money.
-The Interfax news agency quoted Perelman as saying he believed the prize was unfair, as he considered his contribution to solving the Poincaré conjecture to be no greater than Hamilton's.
+For his proof of the Poincaré conjecture, Perelman was awarded the Millennium Prize on March 18, 2010.
+However, he declined the award and the associated prize money, stating that Hamilton's contribution was no less than his own.

 Unsolved problems

 Birch and Swinnerton-Dyer conjecture

-The Birch and Swinnerton-Dyer conjecture deals with certain types of equations: those defining elliptic curves over the rational numbers.
+The official statement of the Birch and Swinnerton-Dyer conjecture was given by Andrew Wiles.
+This conjecture, named after Bryan John Birch and Peter Swinnerton-Dyer, deals with certain types of equations: those defining elliptic curves over the rational numbers.
 The conjecture is that there is a simple way to tell whether such equations have a finite or infinite number of rational solutions.
-Hilbert's tenth problem dealt with a more general type of equation, and in that case it was proven that there is no way to decide whether a given equation even has any solutions.

-The official statement of the problem was given by Andrew Wiles.
+More specifically, the Millennium Prize version of the conjecture is that, if the elliptic curve E has rank r, then the L-function L(E, s) associated with it vanishes to order r at s = 1.